saraheshuang/Data-Analysis-Project/A:B Test on the Change of UI at Udacity/A-B Test on Udacity's Enrollment Page's UI Change.md

 - Hypothesis 1: the number of enrolled peope will be significantly reduced;
 - Hypothesis 2: the number of people making the payment will not decrease.

-If this hypothesis held true, Udacity could improve the overall student experience and improve coaches' capacity to support students who are likely to complete the course.
+If the hypothesis held true, Udacity could improve the overall student experience and improve coaches' capacity to support students who are likely to complete the course.

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.